 Oily or Organic Coatings are best removed with detergents or an appropriate solvent that does not attack the electrode's materials of construction.
-For example, isopropyl alcohol might be used but acetone should be avoided if the electrode's body is made of CPVC.
+For example, acetone should be avoided if the electrode's body is made of CPVC.

 NOTE: When using chemicals or solvents, care should be taken and appropriate eye, face, hand, and/or respiratory protection should be used.